Book series: Kingdom of the Wicked

 Finally, Emilia, our protagonist, has a weird curve as a character.
 She has certain personality and after Vittoria’s passing, she turns into someone so different.
 You understand dramatic changes can cause someone to alter her perspectives and actions.
 However, her evolution as a character is too rash, and I’m not sure it goes along her personality or what she could have discover of herself as a person.

 I can’t say this is a story I really enjoyed, but I’m curious to see how it will end.
-Let’s tune for “Kingdom of the Feared,” to be released later this year on September 27.
+Let’s review “Kingdom of the Feared,” released on September 27.

 ❤️ Enjoy this review?